jup-ag/space-station/guides/7-jlp/2-How-JLP-Works.md

 To help maintain the Target Weight, JLP dynamically sets a Swap Fee or Mint/Redeem Fee.

+**Example: $USDC**

+- If the current weightage of USDC is **higher** than its advised target weightage, USDC deposits into the JLP Pool will incur additional fees, while USDC withdrawals will receive a fee discount.
+- If the current weightage of USDC is **lower** than its advised target weightage, USDC deposits into the JLP Pool will receive a fee discount, while USDC withdrawals will incur additional fees.

 ![weightage-rebalancing](weightage-rebalancing.jpg)

 Simply put: Transactions that shift an asset’s current weightage **further away** from the target weightage incur additional fees while transactions that shift it **closer to** the target weightage will receive a discount on fees.
 This is based on the fee incurred when minting or burning JLP during the swap.